ytgov/sfa-client/README.md

 ---

-## Running the application in production
+## Deployment

+### Production

 Since the database for this system is managed externally, PRODUCTION version only needs to run the API and Web services.

-The `Dockerfile` in this directory builds the Vue.js web front-end, and serves the compiled files via the Node.js API, so only one container is required to serve the front-end and back-ends; thus saving resources.
+The [Dockerfile](./Dockerfile) in this directory builds the Vue.js web front-end, and serves the compiled files via the Node.js API, so only one container is required to serve the front-end and back-ends; thus saving resources.

-On the PRODUCTION server, the application is run via docker-compose, so the code needs to be cloned to the server and the appropriate environment variables set using the following commands:
+On the PRODUCTION server, the application is run via `docker compose`, so the code needs to be cloned to the server and the appropriate environment variables set using the following commands:

 ```
 cp /src/api/.env /src/api/.env.production